-Collaborated by: Leila Sassouni, Julia Yakowyna, Anthony Guttilla, Amanda Neri, and Lauren Silverman
+Collaborated by: Leila Sassouni, Amanda Neri, Anthony Guttilla, Julia Yakowyna, and Lauren Silverman

-Similarly, in Percival Everett’s novel I am Not Sidney Poitier, Not Sidney encounters five nuns as he drives through Alabama.
+In Percival Everett’s novel I am Not Sidney Poitier, Not Sidney encounters five nuns as he drives through Alabama, just like in Lilies of the Field.
 The situation he is put in mirrors the situation of the protagonist Homer Smith from the film.
 In both the film and the novel, Homer Smith, and his parallel of Not Sidney, is coerced into helping these women.
-However, instead of building the chapel himself, he urges the women to find an architect who could build the chapel, with his money.
+However, instead of building the chapel himself, like Smith did, Not Sidney urges the women to find an architect who could build the chapel, with his money.

-Each of these Saints held a significant amount of power in the Christian church.
-Everett changing the nuns names’ to these names gives them all more power in the novel.
-However, this is ironic because he gives them these powerful names which are only powerful because they originate from these Saints.
+Everett changing the nuns names’ to those names of male saints is supposed to give them all the illusion of having more power in the novel; however, the nuns ultimately appear to have less power.
 An instance where Everett gives the nuns less power occurs when Not Sidney is sitting in a diner while in Alabama.
 The diner owner tells Not Sidney, “‘Those poor sisters,’ she said.
 ‘They come here from Montana or someplace because somebody left some land to their church’” (Everett, 182).
 Later, one of the customers, who hears Not Sidney discussing the idea of the nuns wanting to build a church, criticizes them as he says “‘Those crazies?’ he said.
 ‘Gonna build themselves a church.
 Out of what, is what I want to know,’” (184).
-By writing the nuns in as delusional, he is mocking them, which in turn takes away from their power.
-As seen, the nuns in the novel are depicted as poor women who have very limited resources.
+By writing the nuns in as delusional and crazy, it shows the irony of giving these nuns powerful names.